 Aims and Objectives

-As explained in Section 1.4, early diagnosis of chiari-like malformation can allow for surgical intervention while the Cavalier King Charles Spaniel is still young enough to have a high rate of recovery and before Syringomyelia can develop and require addition surgery to remove syrinxes.
-Currently, this is difficult due to the ambiguity as to what directly qualifies as chiari-like malformation and the process of diagnosis often requiring specialist knowledge which may not be available to all patients.
+As explained in Section 1.4, early diagnosis of Chiari-like Malformation can allow for surgical intervention while the Cavalier King Charles Spaniel is still young enough to have a high rate of recovery and before Syringomyelia can develop and require addition surgery to remove syrinxes.
+Currently, this is difficult due to the ambiguity as to what directly qualifies as Chiari-like Malformation and the process of diagnosis often requiring specialist knowledge which may not be available to all patients.

 If accurate diagnosis of the condition through machine learning is possible, access to an MRI machine would be the only obstacle to diagnosis of the condition.
 This would allow for the condition to be identified earlier, before it can develop into Syringomyelia or intrusive surgery becomes too damaging for the patient and so result in a significant quality of life improvement for dogs presenting with the disease.
-Evidence also suggests that chiari-like malformation is a hereditary condition [21], meaning that dogs which suffer from the condition but which do not present many clinical conditions could be identified before they produce less fortunate descendants and hence provide better breeding values for healthy dogs.
+Evidence also suggests that Chiari-like malformation is a hereditary condition [21], meaning that dogs which suffer from the condition but which do not present many clinical conditions could be identified before they produce less fortunate descendants and hence provide better breeding values for healthy dogs.

-The similarity of canine chiari-like malformation to its human equivalent could also potentially mean that any machine learning based approach to diagnosis could be used on humans as well, hence reducing the time needed to diagnose the condition and expedite pain alleviating surgery.
+The similarity of canine Chiari-like Malformation to its human equivalent could also potentially mean that any machine learning based approach to diagnosis could be used on humans as well, hence reducing the time needed to diagnose the condition and expedite pain alleviating surgery.
+Therefore, the aims of this project are to investigate the potential for artificial intelligence within the study of Chiari-like Malformation and to attempt to increase the understanding of potential causes of the disease through characterisation.

 Chapter 2: Literature Review